SzucsErvin/SzucsErvin/README.md

 - 👋 Hi, I’m @SzucsErvin
-- 👀 I’m interested in network security.
-- 🌱 I’m currently learning Java, Python
+- 🌱 I’m currently learning Python
-- 📫 You can reach me at

 <!---
 SzucsErvin/SzucsErvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.